opmoutinho/cocus_challenge/README.md

 #### Setup

-- [ ] Install Docker virtualization tool on your machine
+- [x] Install Docker virtualization tool on your machine
-- [ ] Install Azure-cli tool on your machine - I opted this out I could not find a way to user Azure with Localstack
+- [x] Install ~~Azure-cli~~ AWS cli tool on your machine - I opted this out I could not find a way to user Azure with Localstack
-- [ ] Pull an Localstack image
+- [x] Pull an Localstack image
-- [ ] Have a Docker container running the downloaded Localstack image
+- [x] Have a Docker container running the downloaded Localstack image
-- [ ] Create a SQS queue on Localstack named “cars”
+- [x] Create a SQS queue on Localstack named “cars”

 #### Test Messages
 ##### 1 Scenario: Messages are consumed successfully
-- [ ]  Produce a few messages on queue with cars details.
+- [x]  Produce a few messages on queue with cars details.
 Message should contain details on a car as follows:
         - Brand name
         - Model
         - Number of Doors
         - Indicating whether it is a Sports car or not
-    - [ ] Consume previously produced messages from queue with cars details.
+    - [x] Consume previously produced messages from queue with cars details.
-    - [ ] Compare the produced and consumed messages to verify that all messages were delivered correctly.
+    - [x] Compare the produced and consumed messages to verify that all messages were delivered correctly.

-##Information and observations:**
+##Information and observations:

 > **The credentials (*./src/aws/resources/credentials.json*) will only be valid for 7 days.**